NHERI-SimCenter/GroundMotionUtilities/EQHazard/Readme.md

-# EQScenario
+# EQHazard
-EQScenario is a console application developed by the Simcenter to facilitate performing seismic hazard analysis(SHA) for regional earthquake simulations.
+EQHazard is a console application developed by the Simcenter to facilitate performing seismic hazard analysis(SHA) for regional earthquake simulations.
 The application makes use of [OpenSHA](http://www.opensha.org/) to perform deterministic SHA[1].
 This application is developed using Java to facilitate the use of OpenSHA Java library.
 It is worth noting that this tool is most suitable for research applications where SHA needs to be performed for many sites given a single earthquake scenario, such as using a grid of sites for regional simulations.

 ## User's Guide
-The EQScenario tool can be used to obtain ground motion intensity measures(IM), such as peak ground acceleration(PGA) or spectral accelerations(SA), at a specific site or a grid of sites, assuming a scenario earthquake rupture occurring.
+The EQHazard tool can be used to obtain ground motion intensity measures(IM), such as peak ground acceleration(PGA) or spectral accelerations(SA), at a specific site or a grid of sites, assuming a scenario earthquake rupture occurring.
 The application allows computing the intensity measure using different ground motion prediction equations (GMPE) provided by OpenSHA.
 The tool takes the following as its input:

 *	**Earthquake Rupture**: either a point source with magnitude, or a rupture defined in one of the Earthquake Rupture Forecasts(ERF) provided by OpenSHA.
 *	**Site**: a single location or a grid of locations.